Develop your own IoT Edge modules

 Language and architecture support

-IoT Edge supports multiple operating systems, device architectures, and development languages so that you can build the scenario that matches your needs.
+IoT Edge supports multiple operating systems, device architectures, and development languages so you can build the scenario that matches your needs.
 Use this section to understand your options for developing custom IoT Edge modules.
 You can learn more about tooling support and requirements for each language in Prepare your development and test environment for IoT Edge.

 |Development language||Development tools|